-I first heard about kefir about 5 years ago when I first went to Vanuatu…there, I tried the ‘special juice’ our friend would give to her, then, 2 year old and he would love it!
-I was intrigued and tried it too.
+I first heard about kefir about 5 years ago when I went to Vanuatu visit friends.
+There, I tried what our friend calls the ‘special juice’.
+She would give to her then 2 year old and he would love it!
+It was her way to make him have some fermented food in his diet.
+I was intrigued and loved the taste.
+Sour-ish like kombucha but still a little sweet.

-A few years later and I finally got the interest to start my own kefir home.
-I then started to look at how to get your hands on kefir grains.
-I quickly realised it was a little harder than expected.
+A few years later and I finally got the interest to ‘brew’ my own kefir at home.
+I started looking at how to get my hands on some kefir grains.
+And I was quick to realise it was a lot harder than expected.

 For starters, I found out it’s really hard to find water kefir.
-Its dairy version on the other hand is quite ubiquitous in health shops.
+See, kefir is a fermented drink made with a ‘symbiotic culture of bacteria and yeasts’ according to Wikipedia.
+It’s liked as the same type of drink as kombucha and it’s hailed for its positive affect on gut bacteria, the most popular type of kefir?
+Milk grains.
+Perfect for yogurt and a healthier version of milk.
+Its dairy version, is quite ubiquitous in health shops but water grains?
+Not so much.
 The only way to get your hands on water kefir grains was in community groups, like on Facebook.
 In Australia, I found one group which helped me find a kind soul who was keen to share her grains with me.
-Alternatively, you can buy it online too, like here.
+Alternatively, I found at a later date that you can buy it online too, here.

 What is Water Kefir